 There are exciting scientific discussions and new clinical trials of immunotherapy and targeted therapy drugs.

 Immunotherapy alerts our immune system to cancer cells that are trying to hide from white blood cells.
 Immunotherapy drugs that are currently authorised or in clinical trials for bladder cancer include: atezolizumab (Tecentriq®), pembrolizumab (Keytruda®), nivolumab (Opdivo®), durvalumab (Imfinzi®), and avelumab (Bavencio®).
-Some of these drugs are currently funded by the NHS, and some are only available as part of a research study or clinical trial.
+Some of these drugs are currently funded by the NHS.
+Some are only available as part of a clinical trial or the early access to medicines scheme.
 Your doctor might ask you to have a PD-L1 test to decide if you could receive immunotherapy.

 Targeted therapies are drugs that block the growth of cancers by acting on specific weaknesses in some cancer cells.
 Targeted therapies that are currently in clinical trials for bladder cancer include include erdafitinib (Balversa®) and enfortumab vedotin (Padcev®).
 Neither of these drugs are yet available on the NHS.
 Your doctor might ask you to have an FGFR test to decide if you would benefit from a targeted therapy as part of a clinical trial.